top of page

 How: Listening Sessions, Town Halls, Co-Hosting Events, Advocacy Days, Sharing Resources, Encouraging Rare Nonprofits to Form a Coalition

-Meet the council Members
+Meet the Council Members

 The members of the volunteer council represent all of the sectors in the rare disease global community.
 This advisory body encompasses a variety of stakeholders including patients, caregivers, medical team members, researchers, and patient advocacy organizations and advises the Georgia General Assembly, state agencies, and departments on the needs of individuals with rare diseases living in Georgia.